nickbalan/pokedex-app/README.md

 # Pokédex - Simple JS App

 ## Objective
-To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables the viewing of data points in detail.
+To build a small web application with HTML, CSS, and JavaScript that loads data from an external API and enables viewing data points in detail.

+## My Role
+- Full-Stack Web Developer

+## The 5 Ws
+Who? — My professional network, as well as potential employers What? — A JavaScript App built with HTML, CSS, and JavaScript, which uses an external API
+When? — Immediately!
+The code of the app is accessible  for viewing in my GitHub repository Where? — Potential employers, clients, and collaborators might look at the code directly from my GitHub repository or be directed to my GitHub profile from my portfolio website
+Why?
+For my potential employers, clients, and collaborators to see how I create the architecture of a JavaScript App and how I test and debug my code.

 ## User Goals
-Your users should be able to view a list of data and see more details for a given data item on demand.
+- As a user, I should be able to view a list of data and see more details for a given data item on demand
-It’s up to you to come up with a type of data you want to display, however, if you don’t have any special preferences, you can write a small PokédexAapp to display a list of Pokémons.
+- As a user, I should be able to view a small Pokédex App that displays a list of Pokémons.

 ## Key Features
-- Load data from an external source (API)
+- Load data from an external API source
 - View a list of items
-- On user action (e.g., by clicking on a list item), view details for that item
+- On user action (e.g., by clicking on a list item), view details for that item.

-## Initial Technical Requirements
+## Technical Requirements
-- The app must load data from an external API; for instance, the Pokémon API.
+- The app must load data from an external API
-- The app must display a list of items loaded from that API after the page is loaded.
+- The app must display a list of items loaded from that API after the page is loaded
-- The app must enable the viewing of more details for a given list item (like a Pokémon) on demand such as when clicking on a list item.
+- The app must enable the viewing of more details for a given list item (a Pokémon) on-demand, such as when clicking on a list item
-- The app must have CSS styling.
+- The app must have CSS styling
-- The JavaScript code must be formatted according to ESLint rules.
+- The javaScript code must have formatted according to ESLint rules
-- The JavaScript code may be formatted via Prettier.
+- The JavaScript code may be formatted via Prettier
-- The JavaScript code may be manually formatted.
+- The JavaScript code may be manually formatted
-- The app must use at least one additional complex UI pattern, such as a modal, for details or touch interactions.
+- The app must use at least one additional complex UI pattern, such as a modal, for details or touch interactions
-- The app may allow searching for items (e.g., searching for Pokémon).
+- The app may allow searching for items (e.g., searching for Pokémon)
-- The app must not throw any errors when being used.
+- The app must not throw any errors when being used
-- The app should be deployed to a publicly accessible platform like GitHub Pages (you can review how to do this in Intro to Frontend Development's Exercise 10: Code Quality, Testing, & Web Hosting).
+- The app must be deployed to a publicly accessible platform like GitHub Pages
 - The app must work in Chrome, Firefox, Safari, Edge, and Internet Explorer 11.

+## Link to live hosted Pokédex - Simple JS App
+Check out the [Pokédex - Simple JS App](https://nickbalan.github.io/simple-js-app/) page.

 ## Pokédex - Simple JS App screenshots